Who is it for?

 This module will initially consolidate your mathematical knowledge to ensure all students have the same basic understanding no matter what their educational background.
 In the second term we will cover more advanced mathematical topics.
 The mathematics course is designed to give you the tools needed to solve the problems in the other modules.

 This module will focus on the concept of valuing future monetary payments in terms of present values to allow a comparison of different income streams which is critical in any financial decision making.
 In this module we will consider all payments to be guaranteed.
 We will also look at linking amounts to various inflation indices.
-This module covers the CT1 course of the IFoA.
+This module covers part of the CM1 course of the IFoA.

-This module is different to the other modules that you study as one of its main goals is to introduce you to the different areas that actuaries work in to allow you to start to contemplate which areas you want to work in.
+This module is different to the other modules that you study as one of its main goals is to introduce you to the different areas that actuaries work in to allow you to start to contemplate which areas will be most suited to your strengths and interests.
 In addition, this module is partly assessed by a group presentation which is a skill you will require when applying for jobs.

 This module will cover more advanced techniques in calculus and linear algebra that will be used in your other modules on the degree.